 Old Time Tales of Political Narcissism

-I stayed up last night to watch Mr. Obama’s speech.
+I really like to watch the speeches of our president.
 He can be a very inspiring man when he is inspired and the crowd responded with much enthusiasm.
 I voted for the guy and I too felt a sense of empowerment knowing that now I can blame everything that goes wrong with this nation on him.

 I would watch on TV some farmer in some remote village casting his vote in a red box, smiling for the camera, and then hurried off the screen by some commentator’s suggestion that all is well with the power transition.
 I was young then, politics was outside of my interests; my parents would only mention on those election cycles the brief sentiment they had about how things are getting better; so Chinese elections to me have always been uninspiring.
 But recently, perhaps by the sheer amount of western media attention paid to the Chinese power transition, I can’t help but feel a different sort of pleasure in China’s politics.